homeles/workflow-concurrency-validator/README.md

 This GitHub Action validates that the concurrency usage across workflows in a repository does not exceed a specified limit.
 It helps prevent abuse of GitHub's concurrent job limits by analyzing workflow files and detecting potential parallel execution.

 ## What it checks
-- Top-level concurrency settings in workflows
-- Job-level concurrency settings
 - Implicit concurrency from jobs that run in parallel (no dependencies)
 - Matrix job combinations
 - Jobs within the same workflow run that can execute in parallel

 ## Important Notes
-- Jobs within the same workflow run can execute in parallel even with `cancel-in-progress: true`
-- `cancel-in-progress` only affects concurrent workflow runs, not jobs within the same workflow
+- Dependencies between jobs (`needs:`) are properly analyzed to identify truly parallel execution paths
 - Matrix jobs are counted by their total number of combinations
-- Dependencies between jobs (`needs:`) are properly analyzed to identify truly parallel execution paths
+- All jobs at the same dependency level will be counted towards parallel execution

 ## Installation